Shrimp. Let’s taco ‘bout it.

 Try this recipe, get the basic cooking technique down, and then go wild with your own spins on this delicious meal!

 Need a little more taco inspiration?
 Try these delicious favorites:

 - Spicy Pork with Peach & Corn Salsa

 - Salmon with Tomatillo Guacamole

 If you thought this recipe was fun, you’ll equally enjoy another sandwich featuring crisp crustaceans: our Grilled Shrimp Po’Boys!

 What do you like to shower your taco-ready shrimp in?
 Hit us with your favorites in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on August 1, 2011.
-Last updated: December 28, 2019 at 23:52 pm.
+Last updated March 31, 2019.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.